Drayway/Splunk-Portfolio-Project/README.md

 # Cybersecurity & Data Analytics Portfolio

 Welcome!
 This repository showcases my hands-on projects using industry-standard tools like Splunk and Wireshark.
-My goal is to demonstrate practical skills in log analysis, network traffic investigation, and business intelligence.
+My goal is to demonstrate practical skills in log analysis, network traffic investigation, business intelligence, and automated threat detection.

 Each project title in the Table of Contents is a clickable link that will take you to the full details further down this page.